Canada is Investing in Healthcare

 Modernizing Physician Activities

-In tandem with this commitment, the Medical Council of Canada is set to receive $28.8 million for its project to overcome the healthcare worker shortage in Canada, “Modernizing Mandatory Physician Activities Enabling Safe Patient Care.”
-This initiative focuses on developing a competency assessment framework for international medical graduates, creating a National Registry of Physicians, and modernizing the examination process for licensing physicians.
+In tandem with this commitment, specialized projects are funded through the Medical Council of Canada to overcome the healthcare worker shortage.
+These initiatives focus on developing a competency assessment framework for international medical graduates, creating an integrated National Registry of Physicians, and modernizing the examination process for licensing physicians.

 The National Registry of Physicians emerges as a groundbreaking endeavor, serving as the first nationally integrated repository of physician data in Canada.
-Anticipated to include 70% of physicians in Canada by 2024, this registry will foster collaboration across jurisdictions, ensuring physician mobility to areas with the most pressing needs, thereby enhancing the accessibility of medical care for Canadians.
+This registry fosters collaboration across jurisdictions, ensuring physician mobility to areas with the most pressing needs, thereby enhancing the accessibility of medical care for Canadians.

 Training for Transformation

-Moreover, the Canadian Alliance of Medical Laboratory Professionals Regulators is set to receive $4.4 million for its project, “Micro-Credentials and Work Integration Supports in the Medical Laboratory Technology Profession.”
-This initiative tackles labor shortages for medical laboratory technologists (MLTs) by assisting science degree holders and internationally educated MLTs in entering the Canadian workforce.
-The project aims to modernize the assessment process for internationally educated MLTs and develop an online simulation of the Canadian laboratory environment to enhance applicants’ soft skills.
+Moreover, regulatory alliances receive ongoing structural support to target labor shortages for medical laboratory technologists (MLTs) by assisting science degree holders and internationally educated MLTs in entering the Canadian workforce.
+These initiatives modernize the assessment process for internationally educated MLTs and implement advanced simulation tools of the Canadian laboratory environment to enhance applicants’ soft skills.

 Join Us in Building a Stronger Healthcare Future

 If you’re considering immigrating to Canada to work in the healthcare sector, our Regulated Canadian Immigration Consultants (RCICs) can provide the right guidance to make your journey smoother.
-Connect with ImmigCanada today and take the first step towards a rewarding career in the Canadian healthcare industry.
+Connect with ImmigCanada Immigration Consulting Services today and take the first step towards a rewarding career in the Canadian healthcare industry!